casper-network/docs-archive/theory/economics.rst

 Staking requires the validator to participate in the network by processing transactions; and proposing, validating, and storing blocks.
 The network’s continuation and maintenance requires that validators adhere to the protocol, which is ensured by the network’s incentive mechanism.
 This works by rewarding adherence to the protocol and punishing deviation from the protocol.

 Rewards are provided through a process called *seigniorage*.
 New tokens are minted at a constant rate and distributed to participating validators, similar to the block reward mechanism in Bitcoin.
-Unlike Bitcoin, validators don’t have to wait until a block is mined in order to realize their rewards.
+Unlike Bitcoin, validators don’t have to wait until a block is mined to realize their rewards.
 Seigniorage is paid continuously to validators.
 This ensures stable payments and eliminates the need to create pools.
 An honest validator therefore receives more tokens at a predictable and satisfying rate without joining a pool.

 A malicious validator, on the other hand- is punished through disincentives for various types of undesirable activities such as inactivity, attacks on consensus, and censorship.
 The protocol is designed to penalize validators that engage in such activities by reducing their payments---called throttling---, and burning a part of their stake---called slashing.